python/mypy/docs/source/common_issues.rst

            n += 1    # o += 1 would be an error
            ...

-Note that the object type used in the above example is similar to Object in Java: it only supports operations defined for all objects, such as equality and isinstance().
-The type Any, in contrast, supports all operations, even if they may fail at runtime.
-The cast above would have been unnecessary if the type of o was Any.
+Note that the ``object`` type used in the above example is similar to ``Object`` in Java: it only supports operations defined for all objects, such as equality and ``isinstance()``.
+The type ``Any``, in contrast, supports all operations, even if they may fail at runtime.
+The cast above would have been unnecessary if the type of ``o`` was ``Any``.

-Some consider casual use of isinstance tests a sign of bad programming style.
+Some consider casual use of ``isinstance()`` tests a sign of bad programming style.
 Often a method override or an overloaded function is a cleaner way of implementing functionality that depends on the runtime types of values.
 However, use whatever techniques that work for you.
 Sometimes isinstance tests *are* the cleanest way of implementing a piece of functionality.

 Type inference in mypy is designed to work well in common cases, to be predictable and to let the type checker give useful error